mihir7121/Automatic-Customer-Service-Rating/README.md

 2. Upload the audio files for analysis.
 3. Explore the generated insights and reports.

-## Contributing
-We welcome contributions to enhance the functionality and features of the Customer Audio Analysis Tool.
-If you'd like to contribute, please follow our contribution guidelines.

 ## License
 This project is licensed under the MIT License - see the LICENSE file for details.